-The author of this text, Minna Mustakallio, oversees Saidot’s product.
+The author of this text, Minna Mustakallio, oversaw Saidot’s product development.
 She has 20 years of experience from various design and management roles in digital industry.
-She is a key contributor in Finland’s Artificial Intelligence programme’s Ethics Challenge and member of transparency workgroup in IEEE’s Ethics Certification Program for Autonomous & Intelligent Systems.
+She is a key contributor in Finland’s Artificial Intelligence programme’s Ethics Challenge and a member of the transparency work group in IEEE’s Ethics Certification Program for Autonomous & Intelligent Systems.
 As the rest of the Saidot team, Minna has extensive international experience, and as a matter of fact, she is an Australian passport holder.

 Time for responsible AI development

 After finishing teaching an AI system, the requirement to shed light on the inner workings of the algorithmic system or application you just created is possibly the last thing in your mind.
 However, you might have a nagging feeling that somebody will ask why your model spits out the results it does.
 Or that someone would like to know how your team handled possible bias or, heaven forbid, why the whole system exists in the first place and how it answers to the original problem.
 But what if you turned it around and started to process these questions from the beginning?